Anime has some of the most devoted fans of any industry.

 There’s something about the friendship element in general though, and the family bonds in this series.

-It’s one of its strongest points.
 The fanbase is large and its for life at this point.

 Bleach, like few